From Secret Germany to Secret Lanka:

 George believed his destiny was to change the world.
 By the mid-1920s he was considered to be one of the world's most influential people.
 Even today he is ranked among the greatest German poets, along with Goethe, Hölderlin and Rilke (all of whom influenced German Swami).

 George foresaw the coming of a priest-king who would make the "secret" or spiritual Germany a reality (many Nazis saw this personified in Hitler).
 In Das neue Reich (1928) George describes the mystic kingship he hoped would revivify Germany.
+He dedicated the work, including the Geheimes Deutschland ("Secret Germany") written in 1922, to Berthold Schenk Graf von Stauffenberg, who, in 1944, led the 20 July plot to assassinate Adolf Hitler.

 As his fame grew, George became more reclusive.
 Youths who subscribed to his vision of "Secret Germany" gathered around him and sought to transform that vision into reality.
 Among them was young Schoenfeldt.